I am a deeply religious non-believer.

-On this journey, our appeal will not be to authorities of the past, magic or the supernatural, but to what nature herself has to show us.
+Here our appeal will not be to authorities of the past, magic or the supernatural, but to what nature herself has to show us.
 While we will rescue some valuable things from the religions and thinkers of our past, this is a journey of fading gods, of mileposts and shores left behind - a journey not for the faint hearted.
-As Christopher Columbus said:
+As Columbus said:

 until you have the courage to lose sight of the shore.”